 He will jump in right away and receive the bulk of the offensive workload for the Raiders.
 The Boise State star proved that he is more than capable of carrying the load of an offense.
 He is coming off an incredible year in the backfield for the Broncos.

-Narrowly breaking Barry Sanders’ single-season rushing title, Jeanty ran for 2,601 yards and 29 touchdowns on the ground!
+In his senior season at Boise State, Jeanty narrowly missed out on breaking Barry Sanders’ single-season rushing record.
+Jeanty ran for 2,601 yards and 29 touchdowns on the ground!
 He averaged a staggering seven yards per carry to put him in Heisman Trophy contention.

 Jeanty is a bell cow running back who will be the center of attention out of the gate in Week 1.
 The Raiders’ offensive line has also shown positive growth over the last year, so he’s one to consider for your NFL Offensive Player of the Year picks!